 Testing or quizzing yourself before a big test exercises your brain in retrieving and applying the knowledge from memory.
 It’s just like practicing anything else.
 The more you practice, the better you get.

 Taking a pretest allows your brain to practice retrieving information from memory, which is exactly what students do on tests, and eventually, you will become more proficient at this.

 This type of studying can be especially beneficial for the SAT/ACT.
-There are many practice tests available online and through books.
+There are many SAT practice tests and ACT practice tests available for students to use.
 The article cited one student, Keenan Harrell, who studied for the SAT by repeatedly taking practice tests to the point of aggravation.

 Harrell raised his SAT score to 1800, a 50% increase from his PSAT score of 1200 – all by taking practice tests.
 Harrell said that taking the practice tests also helped with pacing his time on the SAT.

 Many students study information in parts, memorizing little bits and pieces; however, it is more effective to explain the entire process out loud.
 If you’re studying for the digestive system, it’s better to practice explaining out loud how all the parts work – rather than studying a list of its parts, according to Jeffry Karpicke, an assistant professor of psychological sciences at Purdue University.

 This allows the brain to focus on the entire process, naturally and quickly, making connections between information – which is similar to what students will do on essay or short answer tests.

 Sleep and diet can also play an important role in test performance.
 Research shows that students should review the toughest test material right before going to bed the night before a test.
 This gives your brain a chance to soak in the information, making it easier to recall on the next day’s test.